vwangyanweida/python_document/python-3.8.0-docs-text/library/logging.md

       This method should be called from "format()" by a formatter which wants to make use of a formatted time.
-This method can be overridden in formatters to provide for any specific requirement, but the basic behavior is as follows: if *datefmt* (a string) is specified, it is used with "time.strftime()" to format the creation time of the record.
+This method can be overridden in formatters to provide for any specific requirement, but the basic behavior is as follows: if 	- datefmt* (a string) is specified, it is used with "time.strftime()" to format the creation time of the record.
 Otherwise, the format '%Y-%m-%d %H:%M:%S,uuu' is used, where the uuu part is a